infinum/design-handbook/Design process/Definition/Motion design.md

 - Avoid clipping content in masks whenever possible
 - Prepare states for all elements that animated elements (if they aren’t part of the provided flow)
 - It’s ok to use auto layout
+- If you are preparing assets for the Lottie animation, make sure to flatten elements (**cmd+e** in Figma) - especially if you have elements with border-radius because Lottie has some problems on iOS and Android with rendering it correctly
+- If you are preparing assets for dribbble, you don’t have to flatten elements

 ### Access to project files